CRAFT: Grounded Multi-Agent Coordination Under Partial Information: as a Multi-Sender Bounded Pragmatic Speaker Framework

-The Bounded Pragmatic Speaker (BPS) framework~\citep{nguyen2024languagemodelsboundedpragmatic} provides a unified account of pragmatic language production in LLMs and serves as the theoretical lens through which we analyse \textsc{CRAFT} director behaviour.
-A \textit{pragmatic speaker} selects utterances by jointly reasoning about a base generative model and a Theory-of-Mind (ToM) listener that evaluates how well an utterance communicates an intended meaning.
+The Bounded Pragmatic Speaker (BPS) framework~\citep{nguyen2024languagemodelsboundedpragmatic} provides a unified account of pragmatic language production in LLMs, in which a \textit{pragmatic speaker} selects utterances by jointly reasoning about a base generative model and a Theory-of-Mind (ToM) listener that evaluates how well an utterance communicates an intended meaning.

-\begin{definition}[Bounded Pragmatic Speaker] Let $\basespeaker(\utterance \mid \intention^{\star}, \context)$ be a \emph{base speaker} distribution over utterances $\utterance \in \mathcal{U}$, conditioned on an intention $\intention^{\star} \in \mathcal{Z}$ and context $\context$.
-Let $\tomlistener(\intention^{\star} \mid \utterance, \context)$ be a \emph{Theory-of-Mind (ToM) listener} that scores how faithfully $\utterance$ communicates $\intention^{\star}$.
+\begin{definition}[Bounded Pragmatic Speaker] Let $\basespeaker{}(\utterance \mid \intention^{\star}, \context)$ be a \emph{base speaker} distribution over utterances $\utterance \in \mathcal{U}$, conditioned on an intention $\intention^{\star} \in \mathcal{Z}$ and context $\context$.
+Let $\tomlistener{}(\intention^{\star} \mid \utterance, \context)$ be a \emph{Theory-of-Mind (ToM) listener} that scores how faithfully $\utterance$ communicates $\intention^{\star}$.
 A \emph{Bounded Pragmatic Speaker} (BPS) selects utterances as:

 \end{definition}